tatoone-dev/tatoone-dev.github.io/README.md

 - **Details View**: Clicking a game title reveals additional metadata (e.g., Title ID, versions, rating).

 ## Installation
-You can simply clicking on the install icon on the navbar of your browser to install it on your platform (Google Chrome, Windows, Linux).
+You can simply click the install icon on the navbar of your browser to install it on your platform (Google Chrome, Windows, Linux).

 ![screenshot](assets/install.png)

 ## Notes